reichl-dan/fastify-starter-pack/README.md

-# Fastify API Template with TypeScript and Biome
+# Fastify Core Plugin

-A modern Fastify API template that provides a robust foundation for building scalable web services.
-This template comes with a comprehensive set of pre-configured plugins and utilities that can be easily customized through a global configuration object when creating the server.
+A comprehensive Fastify plugin that combines essential plugins and utilities commonly required for API development.
+This plugin provides a robust foundation for building scalable web services with a single registration.
+All included plugins can be easily customized through a global configuration object.

 ## Features

+- **Plugin Collection**: Combines essential Fastify plugins into a single, easy-to-use package
 - **Type Safety**: Built with TypeScript for enhanced developer experience and code reliability
 - **Modern Tooling**: Uses Biome for fast, consistent code linting and formatting
-- **Development Ready**: Hot reload support for rapid development
-- **Production Optimized**: Includes essential security, monitoring, and performance features
+- **Production Ready**: Includes essential security, monitoring, and performance features
-- **Flexible Configuration**: All plugins can be configured through a single configuration object
+- **Flexible Configuration**: All bundled plugins can be configured through a single configuration object
 - **API Documentation**: Automatic Swagger/OpenAPI documentation in development mode

 ## Included Plugins